Do graduate students’ stipends increase along with living expenses?

 On the website you’ll see rates are currently published for 2019-20 graduate student assistantship and fellowship stipends.
 The Board-approved standard nine-month minimum stipend rate is currently $27,218.
 With a 3% increase, for example, that would change as of August 16 to $28,035.
 Assistantships and fellowships also cover all tuition (including any annual increase) and all Student Health Plan (including any annual increase).
 Currently, that translates for most research degree students (who hold most assistantships and fellowships) to covering tuition of either $29,500 or $20,800 per year, depending on the graduate field, and $3,108 per year for the Student Health Plan.

 I hope this information helps you with your financial planning.
-You might also find these personal finance resources to be helpful, particularly these budgeting resources and these personal finance basics.
+You might also find personal finance resources to be helpful, particularly budgeting resources and personal finance basics.

 Barbara A. Knuth